The 35-Minute Reset: How I Simplified My Spiritual Practice Without the Performance

 The First 10 Minutes: The Uncomfortable Quiet

 I set a timer for ten minutes.
-I sit on a cushion that has a small coffee stain on it.
-I don't try to clear my mind—that’s a myth that used to make me feel so frustrated.
+I sit on a cushion that has a faint ink stain on it.
+I don’t try to clear my mind—that’s a myth that used to make me feel so frustrated.
 Instead, I just sit there and let the static play out.
-If I'm thinking about my overdue invoices, I just acknowledge it: 'Okay, we’re thinking about money again.'
-If I'm thinking about the weird dream I had about a giant owl, I acknowledge that too.
+If I’m thinking about my overdue invoices, I just acknowledge it: ‘Okay, we’re thinking about money again.’
+If I’m thinking about the weird dream I had about a giant owl, I acknowledge that too.

 The Middle 15 Minutes: The Ink on the Page